 - Likewise, the third game has a scene where Shepard finds Ashley on the floor with a hangover.
 They can joke about now being the perfect time for a fire drill.
 And threaten to make Joker sing over the intercom, no less.

 - The third game's final DLC, "Citadel", ends with a party that leaves several characters hungover the next morning (depending on how much Shepard amps it up).
-Tali is curled up in a ball and Javik thinks everything that's happened since he got out of stasis was a dream.
-Ash* is still vertical, but in need of coffee.
-Kaidan* has already had coffee.
+Tali is curled up in a ball convinced she's going to die and in full What Did I Do Last Night? mode.
+Javik thinks everything that's happened since he got out of stasis was a dream.
+Ashnote is still vertical, but in need of coffee.
+Kaidannote has already had coffee.
+Joker has his head on the bar top and considers it a great accomplishment that he hasn't thrown up; he'd also like everyone to not talk so loud, or close the cupboards so loud... or walk so loud, "Just think quiet thoughts".
+Wrex can converse, but comments that once you reach over 700 you pay for a night like that the following morning, and will then only groan.
+Jack manages to avert this, citing her overclocked biotic amp making her effectively hangover-proof.
+Miranda is also perfectly fine, possibly for similar reasons.
 If the second phase of the party is Loud, then Wrex cites this state as being the best time to train with guns when declaring a "man emergency" over Joker letting his small arms training get rusty, as it makes you "angry at every little sound".

 - The Curse of Monkey Island: A bartender will do nothing but complain that everything is too loud until you get him a cure for his hangover.

 - Referenced in Tropico 4.